 I moved to Charlotte in 1997 and was fortunate to witness the best football season in the University of North Carolina’s program history.
 In the years that followed, I met a UNC graduate and married her.
 That was when the real indoctrination to all things baby blue began in earnest.

 Basketball, of course, is king at North Carolina.
-But the football team has produced a lot of excitement in recent years.
+But the football team has produced a lot of excitement in recent years and UNC football odds have looked better than they have in years..
 Here’s one man’s likely biased opinion on the five best football seasons for the North Carolina Tar Heels.

 UNC Football’s Five Best Seasons